loginom/loginom-help-en-omegat/data/integration/export/txt-csv.md

    * UTF-16 BE (1201).

 * **Header Row** enables to select the method used for setting of columns name in the exported file:
-   * Captions of columns (fields): Captions of fields will be used as headers of columns.
+   * Captions of columns (fields): captions of fields will be used as headers of columns.
-   * Names of columns (fields): Names of fields will be used as headers of columns.
+   * Names of columns (fields): names of fields will be used as headers of columns.
    * No header row: columns will be exported without headers.